nileshh-27/FemWell--PCOS-Detection-using-CNN-/README.md

 # 🚀 FemWell - AI-Powered Women's Health Analysis

 ## 📌 Project Overview
-FemWell is an AI-powered web application that assists in analyzing ultrasound images, survey responses, and lab results for women's health diagnostics.
+FemWell is an AI-powered web application created during Forge Alumunus - Insipira 2025, 24Hr Hackathon, which assists in analyzing ultrasound images, survey responses, and lab results for women's health diagnostics.
 It features user authentication, a dashboard for different analysis tools, and a deep learning model for ultrasound image classification.

 ---